jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "The Majesty's two bodies shall be preserved."

+An Earl rises, hand to heart.
+"A bold and glorious course, Majesty.
+I am wholly with the Crown."
+All praise the wisdom of it at length.

 No one asks where the coin is.
 No one asks how many muster.
 The order does not need such questions.
 The order only needs to be passed down.
 Some are flatterers.
 Conflict will reveal them.
 I must be aware.
 They pledge their love in the longest words and risk nothing.
+Most are loyal to God.

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

-Now we discuss, plan, and celebrate, as lords of the royal houses going to war.
+Now we do as our ancestors did and prepare for war.
+We discover who has fought before.
+Who has read about Europe's ongoing wars.
+We assign the commands.
+We toast the victories to come, and our return to London.

-Earl Johnson receives a letter, "Most gracious Sovereign.
+Earl Johnson hushes the crowd's excitement.
+He has received a letter: "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
-Your Majesty's most humble and obedient servant, Prince Rupert."
+Your Majesty's most humble and obedient servant, Prince Rupert!"

 The Prince's many victorious European battles give him great renown.
-A burst of excitement follows.
-The nobles give a great many commands and dictate their letters; to avoid the stain of ink.
+A burst of activity follows.
+Each lord speaks louder than the last, vows grander than the last.
+The nobles give a great many commands and dictate many letters.

 Servants do the rest.
 Good.
+The system is working.

 Among the celebrations, I look up at the marvelous painting of my father.
 Done by the greatest artists in Europe.
+I see my father, King James, ascend into Heaven, gold and silver lines showing the justice of our Divine Right.
 The middling sort count coin and ledgers.
 We count centuries.
 Art.
 Glory.
 Faith.
 Loyalty.
 Inheritance.
 Position.
-I see that my father, King James, ascended into Heaven, gold and silver lines showing the justice of our Divine Right.

-I will return, father.
+I depart now for war.
+But I will return, father.
 I will do our noble house justice.
 I will save the realm.
 I will save our people.

 I am their king.

 --

 The king raises his standard at Nottingham.
 Most lords ride to him and their tenant farmers follow.
-A few others join the merchants and craftsmen of the south and build their own army.
+Some others join the merchants and craftsmen of the south and build their own army, centered on London.
 The country is at civil war; Royalist versus Parliamentarians.
 Both sides have the same food, equipment, weapons.
 One side organises by lordship, bloodline, and obligation.
 The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
 Four years of war.
 Many fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
 Over a hundred thousand non-combatants die.
-Charles's desire for order brought the country massive disorder.
+Massive disorder everywhere.

 Parliament wins.
 Charles in prison.

 He secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
 Granaries dwindle.
-An old realm answering for a king the new country is done with.

-The Scottish army marches south.
 Charles asks Irish Catholics to help defend his Protestant throne.
 Countrywide revulsion.

 Parliament's support swells.
-Their now veteran New Model Army readies for another war.
+Their battle-hardened New Model Army readies for another war.

 More battles.
 More dead.
 Same result.
 The king defeated.

 Parliament infuriated.
-Trial held.
+The king (everyone still calls him that) put on trial.
 135 commissioners appointed.
 Half refuse to attend.
 The angry half in control.

 Charles refuses to say he is innocent or guilty.
 The stammer that has caught his words all his life, is gone.
 He speaks aloud, clear and certain—not to the judges, himself, his father, or God, but to the people.
 "No earthly power can justly call me in question."
 He is right, by every law that has ever existed, at least since the Roman legions left the land.

-Charles found guilty for "high treason, waging war against the realm, and betraying the trust of the people".
+Charles declared guilty for "high treason, waging war against the realm, and betraying the trust of the people".

-Now held prisoner at his old home, Whitehall Palace.
-Once more, he looks upon his father in the magnificent mural painting.
-His father is taken to Heaven by God's angels...while a scaffold and chopping block are built outside.
+The king held prisoner at his old home, Whitehall Palace.
+Once more, he looks upon his father in the magnificent mural painting, being taken to Heaven by God's angels...while a scaffold and chopping block are built outside.

 The people assemble to watch.